-At the entrance, an arrangement of flower-adorned Ganesha sculptures lends a spiritual ambiance, while the property itself features serene lotus ponds, reflecting pools and private villas.
+An arrangement of flower-adorned Ganesha sculptures lends a spiritual ambiance at the entrance, while the property itself features serene lotus ponds, reflecting pools, and private villas.

 The interiors blend harmoniously into the landscapes, and each villa has its own butler to help with everything from unpacking to poolside pampering.
 Those seeking serenity and rejuvenation will find both in abundance at The Spa, nestled at one edge of the seemingly endless paddy fields.

-Also found in magical Java is Amanjiwo, an elegant and palatial resort featuring dramatic limestone pillars and domes sat amidst the jungle.
+Also found in magical Java, Amanjiwo, an elegant and palatial resort featuring dramatic limestone pillars and domes, set amidst the jungle.
 While the spa here isn’t huge, the treatments are very good.
-At the center of the resort is a soaring, bell-shaped rotunda, welcoming guests to its Dining Room and Terrace, lively bar, and Romanesque swimming pool.
+The resort’s center is a soaring, bell-shaped rotunda, welcoming guests to its Dining Room and Terrace, lively bar, and Romanesque swimming pool.